shawn-dsilva/boomer-php-mvc/README.md

 ## In Progress

-- [ ] WYSIWYG text editor, complete below subtasks
+- [ ] Comments with CRUD functions from registered users
-- [ ] Append styles/HTML tags and replace selected text in input
+- [ ] Upvotes and Downvotes from users
-- [ ] Change "mode" of font styles when given button is pressed, and change it back to normal when button is pressed again

 ## TO-DO